Bjørnar Skjæran: 2022

+2023

 In January 2023, he expressed hope for a "zero vision" for drowning at sea related to jobs that involve the seas and oceans.
 Recently the government had accepted the Norwegian Maritime Authority's foundation plans for a zero vision and the authority will continue to work on a specific action plan.
 The move was praised by the opposition and the drowning prevention group Flyte.

+Following avalanches in Troms in late March, Skjæran, along with his colleagues Emilie Enger Mehl and Sandra Borch, visited the county and inspected the damage.
+They also met with local officials and rescue services.

+As a step of following up on the Storting's recommendation of an action plan for equality in the maritime sector, Skjæran announced steps to put such a plan into play in June.
+He also stated that he would take initiative for a cooperation deceleration with the employer and employee organisations, which will also be aimed at an international audience.